ndalezios/owasp-cheat-sheet/index.md

 - Does this process requests information before changing password?
 - Is the old password requested in order to complete the change?
 # Testing for weaker authentication in alternative channel
-Firstly, identify alternative channels suck as
+Firstly, identify alternative channels such as
 - other website or web app
 - mobile app
 - accessibility optimized version